Skip to content

 - image: gcr.io/knative-releases/knative.dev/eventing-contrib/cmd/event_display

-kubectl create -f message-dumper.yaml
+kubectl apply -f message-dumper.yaml

-Next, we include the logger which points to the message dumper URL in the InferenceService predictor.
+Next, we include the logger which points to the message dumper url in the InferenceService predictor.

 logger: